DQHDQH05/Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 Objective:
 1. Keep all instances (rows)
-2. Delete features if >50% NA and NAs don't have meanings
+2. Delete features if >50% NaN and NaN don't have meanings
-3. KNN regression to fill resting NA values based on other value of this feature (x=this feature, y=price) --> Use this as primary method (Plan B: use mean/median values)
+3. KNN regression to fill resting NaN values based on other value of this feature (x=this feature, y=price) --> Use this as primary method (Plan B: use mean/median values)
 4. convert all categorical features to dummies